-The purpose of this document is to establish policies relating to the management of the assets of the Retirement System including:
+The purpose of the Statement of Investment Policies is to establish policies relating to the management of the assets of the Retirement System including:

-South Carolina Retirement System, Retirement System for Judges and Solicitors, Retirement System for Members of the General Assembly, Police Officers Retirement System, and National Guard Retirement System
+South Carolina Retirement System,

+Retirement System for Judges and Solicitors of the State of South Carolina,

+Retirement System for Members of the General Assembly of the State of South Carolina,

+South Carolina Police Officers Retirement System, and

+National Guard Retirement System

-This Policy Statement represents the overall guidelines that apply to the Retirement System's portfolio.
+This Policy Statement represents the overall guidelines that apply to the Retirement System's Total Portfolio (Portfolio).
 All decisions that affect the management of the portfolio must comply with the guidelines and restrictions contained within this document, be consistent with the existing laws of the State of South Carolina, and reflect the philosophy and intent of the Commission.

-INVESTING\\
+INVESTING